adalbertogc1/decarbonization-roadmap/README.md

 # 🌱 Decarbonization Roadmap Tool

-_"All models are wrong, but some are useful"   -George E.P.
-Box_

 This is a basic but powerful Decarbonization Roadmap Tool.
 The goal is to predict carbon reductions using a bottom-up approach, taking uncertainties into account using Monte Carlo simulation. 🚀 This methodology leverages information about energy end-use breakdowns and primary energy sources.

 ![End uses](docs/end_uses.png)